TL;DR Answer Box

 What Is Financial Serenity?

-Financial serenity is confidence: your plan is sustainable, aligned with your values, and resilient to shocks.
-Four markers:
+Financial serenity is confidence.
+Not hype.
+Not perfect optimization.
+Confidence that your plan is sustainable, aligned with your values, and resilient to shocks.

-- 3–6 months of expenses in liquid accounts
+- Cash runway: 3 to 6 months of expenses in liquid accounts.

 The 5 Pillars of Financial Security